sst/sst/www/docs/constructs/Service.about.md

    sst bind "env | grep SST_ > .env.tmp && docker run --env-file .env.tmp my-image"
    ```

-   This sequence fetches variables starting with SST_, saving them to .env.tmp, which is then used in the Docker run.
+   This sequence fetches variables starting with SST_, saving them to the `.env.tmp` file, which is then used in the Docker run.

 :::note
 When running `sst dev`, SST does not deploy your app.
 It's meant to be run locally.